Reconstructing WKB from topological recursion: Introduction

 Out of this spectral data, the topological recursion produces an infinite tower of meromorphic differentials $W_{g,n}(z_1,\ldots,z_n)$ on $\Sigma^n$.
 In \cite{EO}, it was proposed to construct a ``wave-function'' as

-where $a \in \Sigma$ is a choice of base point for integration of the meromorphic differentials (we assume that $\Sigma$ has genus zero so integration is unambiguous), in \cite{EO,BorE1} $a$ was chosen as a pole of $x$, and if $x$ is of some degree $d$, there can be $d$ choices for $a$.
-In fact, we will generalize the definition of the wave-function slightly by allowing more general integration divisors.
-In \cite{EO,BorE1,EM1} it was argued that when the spectral curve has a genus $>0$, the definition \eqref{eq:wkb} should be completed with some appropriate theta functions, which are necessary for instance to match knot polynomials \cite{BoE}.
+where $a \in \Sigma$ is a choice of base point for integration of the meromorphic differentials.
+In \cite{EO,BorE1} $a$ was chosen as a pole of $x$, and if $x$ is of some degree $d$, there can be $d$ choices for $a$.\footnote{In this paper, we will assume that $\Sigma$ has genus zero, so integration is unambiguously defined for all $W_{g,n}$ with $2g-2+n \geq 0$ since they are residueless.
+The integral of $W_{0,1}$ may need to be regularized, but this will play no role in the following.} In fact, we will generalize the definition of the wave-function slightly by allowing more general integration divisors.
+In \cite{EO,BorE1,EM1} it was argued that when the spectral curve has genus $>0$, the definition \eqref{eq:wkb} should be completed with some appropriate theta functions, which are necessary for instance to match knot polynomials \cite{BoE}.